-Australia needs a national settlement of our deep political and cultural divisions around indigenous occupancy of land and cultural continuity, British annexation of land and colonisation, and the rapid growth of a hybrid culturally-mixed population.
+Australia needs a national settlement of our deep political and cultural divisions around indigenous occupancy of land and cultural continuity, British annexation of land and colonisation, and the rapid growth of a hybrid culturally-mixed (but not yet culturally cohesive) population.
 These divisions have become more intense in recent years and have rightly been called ‘culture wars’.
 They threaten to undermine our unity of purpose and social cohesion, and sap the goodwill of Australians from all backgrounds.

 We need to set a settlement date by which the nation settles this conflict.
 This would be a date by which land claims are finalized, local treaty processes concluded, truth-telling exercises completed, and a line drawn in the sand which marks the end of both race-based discrimination and race-based culture wars.